zhulibin123/handouts/README.md

 ## About

-The purpose of this repository is to distribut handouts during a SESYNC training event.
+The purpose of this repository is to distribute handouts during a SESYNC training event.
 The content changes between short courses, but it typically includes worksheets for different tutorials and any necessary data.

 ## Data